Friday, March 13, 2026

 Last week I participated in an event at the student center, mid-campus in our University of Calgary.
 It was one of many occasions planned as part of United Nations World Interfaith Harmony Week, an annual event hosted by this city’s Interfaith Council.
 Titled “Scriptural Sharing: Harmony in a World of Crisis,” this austere title turned out to be nothing but a circle of chairs in a comfortably arranged office and meeting room obviously designed for things like this.
 The name of this second floor place is Faith and Spirituality Centre.

 And then there was the carpool to and from this location.
 Alongside shortest or best GPS instructions, the personality of carpoolers also came into play.
-Our host provided the ride including gas and parking fee, all this alongside back-seat driver instructions from each of his passengers.
-J
+Our host provided the ride and the parking fee, all this alongside back-seat driver instructions from each of his passengers.

 So our University of Calgary, secular institute of higher learning, very attentive to the education needs of a pluralistic, multinational student body, has a spirituality center well attuned to this day.
 The unpretenscious down-home hosting of a UNWIHW event communicates nothing but good news, perhaps also contributing to its increasing Times Higher Education (THE) rating and definitely a notch above all the separatist divisive lingo being touted in this province.

-The carpool ride home included hearty conversation about our understanding of God (Yup, a Mormon, Unitarian, Mennonite, and a Muslim all in this neighborly rideshare).
+The ride home continued on topic; hearty conversation about our understanding of God (Yup, a Mormon, Unitarian, Mennonite, and a Muslim all in this neighborly rideshare).
 We were agreed it had been an uplifting meeting.
 I posit also that this was healthier for mind and soul than the religion and politics we avoid at so many of our family dinners or coffee klatches.

 [i] From Quran 5:8 and Romans 12:9-21